 - Explain Heterogeneity in State Dependence using “Fundamental” Switches (recent version)

 This paper investigates state dependence effects in frequently purchased product markets.
 I use consumers’ switching behavior in different product categories to provide necessary variation and test whether the variation may explain differences in consumers’ responses to previous purchases and other relevant marketing variables.
 I find that part of the variation in switching behavior is stable: they explain a significant portion of consumers’ state dependence in different categories and different years consistently.
 The finding provides a different way to look at household switches, and contributes to the literature of estimating state dependence in the consumer goods market.

 - Does Trustworthiness Matter in an Optimal Contract?
 (With Debing Ni and Kaiming Zheng) (recent version)

-- Customers’ shopping behavior in the E-commerce Platform (work in progress)
+- Customers’ shopping behavior on the E-commerce Platform (with Lengyang Wang)

 Utilizing a transaction-based dataset, we hope to investigate some purchase patterns on E-commerce platforms (which cannot be studied previously).
 Our mission is to think of a reasonable way that customers make choices on the platform.
-With an accepted choice structure, we may address problems such as comparing gender differences in online purchasing behavior.
+With an reasonable choice structure, we may address problems such as comparing gender differences in online purchasing behavior.